bitwarden/help/_articles/organizations/getting-started-organizations.md

 **Inviting User 2**

 ### 6. Accepting the Invitation
 To ensure a trusted security relationship, **User 2** must accept the invitation, and then **User 1** must accept the **User 2** into the Organization.
-This sequence is imperative to ensure the highest level or security.
+This sequence is imperative to ensure the highest level of security.

 When **User 2** accepts the invitation they will receive a message: